 Our humble heroes come from truly humble beginnings, thousands of years ago.
-Let’s take a journey through time to find out where our favorite vegetable began, and how it travelled from the ancient soils of Peru to our plates today.
+Let’s take a journey through time to find out where our favorite vegetable began, and how it traveled from the ancient soils of Peru to our plates today.

 Stories About the Origin of Potatoes: Tubers Have Been Around For Thousands of Years